-Anonymity by Merrian-Webster definition is the quality or state of being unknown to most people: the quality or state of being anonymous.
+“The quality or state of being unknown to most people: the quality or state of being anonymous.”

 Can you remember sitting in your early meetings hoping, praying that you would not be given the 12-Traditions reading where you might have to read the word A-N-O-N-Y-M-I-T-Y?
 I sure do!
 Heck, I can’t even spell it without spell check and even then, I sometimes get it wrong!

-This will be an anonymous blog of my experience, strength, and hope before and throughout recovery, working “Inside The Light” of Beacon House, and of the life that has emerged as a direct result of following suggestions, and by grace.
+This will be an anonymous blog of my experience, strength, and hope before and throughout recovery, working “Inside The Light” of Beacon House, and of the life that has emerged as a direct result of following suggestions.
+And also, of course, by grace.